 Lesson 1: Innovate The Way You Create, Capture and Deliver Value.

-How do you increase your competitive advantage in a challenging climate?
-You innovate various sections of your business model because DTC brands are innovative and disruptive.
-They innovate multiple sections of their business model lego-style.
+How do you increase your competitive advantage in a challenging climate ?
+You innovate various sections of your business model.
+DTC brands are innovative and disruptive because they innovate multiple sections of their business model lego-style.

 Modified from Larry Keely's 10 Types of Innovation

 Where many of us may be excelling in 1-2 innovation tactics DTC brands like Warby Parker and Quip are excelling at using a combination of 3-7 innovation tactics to beat out their competitors.

 As Larry Keely points out, there are three categories and ten building blocks to create a breakthrough business.

 Audit the way you create, capture, and deliver value to your consumers using the categories below as a guide.

 Is the way I make my profit different from my competitors?

 Have I created a network that supports my operations, processes, or delivery methods that will outpace others and bring more value to consumers?